centridsol/EFCoreAutoMigrator/README.md

     }
 ```

 Once you have created a MigrationProvider you will need to let EFCoreAutoMigrator know it exists.
-You can either do this by creating your own MigrationProviderFactory which implements `IMigrationProviderFactory` or write a `DBContext` extension method with the format `[ProviderName]DBMigrations` for the method name.
-Using the example above this will be
+You can either do this by creating your own MigrationProviderFactory (as described above)) or write a `DBContext` extension method with the format `[ProviderName]DBMigrations` for the method name.
+Using the example above this will be:

 ```c#
 public static MigrationsProvider CosmoDBDBMigrations(this DbContext dbContext, DBMigratorProps dbMigratorProps, MigrationScriptExecutor migrationScriptExecutor){